nikitabobko/AeroSpace/docs/guide.md

 You can specify multiple patterns as an array.
 The first matching pattern will be used

 [`move-workspace-to-monitor`](./commands.md#move-workspace-to-monitor) command has no effect for workspaces that have monitor assignment

+## Caveats

+If you use some of the Accessibility features `System Settings -> Accessibility`, you may see weird animations, for no reasons, when new windows appear or when you switch workspaces.
+(Shame on you, Apple! 🤦)

+Known accessibility features that cause the problem:
+- Full Keyboard Access
+- Accessibility Keyboard
+- Voice Control
+- Switch Control
+- Maybe something else...

+Please re-login or reboot after you disable the accessibility features that cause the problem.